stabledata/synchro/README.md

 ### The backend for [Stable](https://makeitstable.com).

-The best way to think about this service is as both a schema and data management API built on Postgres.
+The best way to think about this service is as both a schema and data management API built on [Exposed](https://github.com/JetBrains/Exposed).

 > Imagine standardized user-friendly messages for validation, formatting, object relationships, custom views, reporting, searching, database chores, performance optimizations, computations and more &mdash; all interfaced with easy to grok endpoints.